infosatheesh2020/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/12 - Implementing File Sync (az-100-02b).md

 After completing this lab, you will be able to:

--  Deploy an Azure VM by using an Azure Resource Manager template
+-  Deploy an Azure VM by using an Azure Portal

 -  Prepare Azure File Sync infrastructure